-Why Study Jazz at New Trier?
+Why Join Jazz Band at New Trier?

-- Our jazz ensembles program is recognized as one of the finest in the country - All four of our jazz ensembles are curricular, which means there are no early morning or after school rehearsals, and you receive credit for the course - Our students perform with incredible guest artists - Our students take part in hosting one of the largest high school jazz festivals in the country - Our top jazz ensemble travels to perform in exciting locations (New York City in 2013 and 2017, New Orleans in 2015 and 2019) and plays in some of the country's most renowned jazz clubs - Our students learn America's greatest contribution to the world of music jazz! - · Our students learn a variety of musical styles within the jazz genre - · Our students learn to improvise! - Participation in the jazz program comes with a built-in social group - Including jazz ensemble in your schedule creates much-needed contrast in your day
+- Our jazz program is recognized as one of the finest in the country - Freshman Jazz Ensemble starts at the beginning, so no previous experience is necessary! - All four of our jazz ensembles are curricular, which means there are no early morning or after school rehearsals, and you receive credit for the course - · Our students perform with incredible guest artists - Our students take part in hosting one of the largest high school jazz festivals in the country - Our top jazz ensemble travels to perform in exciting locations (New York City in 2013 and 2017, New Orleans in 2015 and 2019) and plays in some of the country's most renowned jazz clubs - Our students learn America's greatest contribution to the world of music - jazz! - · Our students learn to improvise! - Participation in the jazz program comes with a built-in social group - Including jazz band in your schedule creates much-needed contrast in your day